 What are Regular Verbs?

 The first conjugation pattern works with words that have a long vowel sound ending in a consonant.
-This is also the same pattern you use with words that contain a blend of consonants at the end of the word.
-Examples include the words: bake, play, label, and blend.
+This is also the same pattern you use when a word that contains a combination of consonants at the end of the word.
+Regular words include the words: bake, play, label, and blend.

 - Infinitive: “Blend”